 3. Marketing Executive Skills and Qualities

 Anyone aspiring to go anywhere in this profession needs to have the oversight needed for management before being a manager.
 Executive qualities include communication, as they work with other departments like production and research & development.

 4. Digital Marketing Skills

-Nowadays, most of the marketing efforts are directed towards online marketing.
+Nowadays, most of the marketing efforts are directed towards digital marketing.
 Even if an ad campaign is launched in the form of TV commercials you find it linked somehow on social media or YouTube.

-- Social media marketing.
+- Social media marketing,

 Businesses need resources too, and to acquire them they don’t simply go shopping at the mall.
 That’s why business to business marketing is important.
 To provide other businesses with an idea on what you have to offer them.

 Why Choose a Career in Marketing?

 This is mainly because of the amount of work and responsibility the job entails.
-Not only is it financially rewarding, but marketing is one of those jobs that are satisfying to hold if you have the personality for it.
+However, not only is it financially rewarding, but marketing is one of those jobs that are satisfying to hold if you have the personality for it.

-Marketing executives hold a lot of power within the company.
+Marketing executives hold a lot of power within a company.
 Not because of how much they’re invested in, but because they are the creative visionaries of the company.
 For this reason, in order to climb up the ladder in the marketing department, you need to align your vision with that of the company.